OneShot-Niko/OneShot-Niko.github.io/README.md

-# <div align="center">this is nothing until I have motivation</div>
+# <div align="center">this is barely anything until I have motivation</div>
-This is all it will be, for now atleast lol.
+This is all it will be, for now atleast.
+Working on it occasionally.